 What is a Scoped Value?

-Scoped values are usually created as public static fields, so they can be retrieved from any method without us having to pass them as parameters to those methods.
+Scoped Values are usually created as public static fields, so they can be retrieved from any method.

 If you are familiar with ThreadLocal